 In addition, this framework approach has some design features making it attractive for bulk transfer in asymmetric and wireless internetwork applications.
 NORM is capable of successfully operating independent of network structure and in environments with high packet loss, delay, and out-of-order delivery.
 Hybrid proactive/reactive FEC-based repairing improve protocol performance in some multicast scenarios.
 A sender-only repair approach often makes additional engineering sense in asymmetric networks.
-NORM's unicast feedback capability may be suitable for use in asymmetric networks or in networks where only unidirectional multicast routing/delivery service exists.
-Asymmetric architectures supporting multicast delivery are likely to make up an important portion of the future Internet structure (e.g., DBS/cable/PSTN hybrids) and efficient, reliable bulk data transfer will be an important capability for servicing large groups of subscribed receivers.
+NORM's unicast feedback capability is suitable for use in asymmetric networks or in networks where only unidirectional multicast routing/delivery service exists.
+Asymmetric architectures supporting multicast delivery are likely to make up an important portion of the future Internet structure (e.g., direct broadcast satellite (DBS) or cable and public-switched telephone network (PSTN) hybrids, etc) and efficient, reliable bulk data transfer will be an important capability for servicing large groups of subscribed receivers.

-9. Changes from RFC3940
+10. Changes from RFC3940

-This section lists the changes between the Experimental version of this specification, [RFC3940], and this version:
+This section lists the changes between the Experimental version of this specification, RFC 3940, and this version:

-- Removal of the NORM\FLAG\MSG\START for NORM\OBJECT\STREAM, replacing it with the "payload\msg\start" field in the FEC-encoded preamble of the NORM\OBJECT\STREAM NORM\DATA payload, - 2.
-Definition of IANA namespace for header extension assignment, - 3.
-Removal of file blocking scheme description that is now specified in the FEC Building Block document [RFC5052], - 4.
+- 1. Removal of the NORM_FLAG_MSG_START for NORM_OBJECT_STREAM, replacing it with the "payload_msg_start" field in the FEC-encoded preamble of the NORM_OBJECT_STREAM NORM_DATA payload, - 2.
+Definition of IANA registry for header extension and other assignments, - 3.
+Removal of file blocking scheme description now specified in the FEC Building Block document [RFC5052], - 4.
 Removal of restriction of NORM receiver feedback message rate to local NORM sender rate (This caused congestion control failures in high speed operation.
 The extremely low feedback rate of the NORM protocol as compared to TCP avoids any resultant impact to the network as shown in [Mdpcc]), - 5.
 Correction of errors in some message format descriptions, and - 6.
 Correction of inconsistency in specification of the inactivity timeout. - 7.
 Addition of IPsec secure mode description with IPsec requirements. - 8.
+Addition of the EXT_AUTH header extension definition. - 9.
 Clarification of interpretation of "Source Block Length" when FEC codes are arbitrarily shortened by the sender.

-10. Acknowledgments
+11. Acknowledgments